 About Ruth Ware

-Ruth Ware is a bestselling mystery writer.
-Her books In a Dark, Dark Wood, One by One, The Woman in Cabin 10, The Lying Game, and The Death of Mrs. Westaway are all huge bestsellers.
+Ruth Ware is a bestselling mystery writer whose works include In a Dark, Dark Wood, One by One, The It Girl, The Woman in Cabin 10, The Lying Game, and The Death of Mrs. Westaway.
 After working in the publishing industry, she became a full-time writer.
 She lives in Brighton, England, with her family.
 Visit the author’s website →